-Love – it’s the only feeling in the world that will make you fall head over heels for someone so badly that you’re willing to look like a fool for it!
-But if you’ve been in (and out) of love, you have probably asked the question – why do we fall in love?
-That is the big question.
-So, we are answering it for you!
-In this article, we explain the factors that make people fall for each other and how it affects our brains.
-Keep reading to learn more!
+Love is a wonderful thing that has the ability to alter the direction of your life.
+It is the only sensation in the world that can make you fall so hard for someone that you’re willing to make a fool of yourself for them!
+But if you have ever been in (or out) of love, you must have stopped to wonder why we fall in love in the first place.
+Today, we are going to answer this question for you!
+We will go through all the reasons that people fall in love with each other, as well as how it impacts our brains.
+Keep reading to find out more!

 In This Article